Primary , Middle And Secondary School Curriculum 2019 - 20 (Phase 2, 3 & 4: Grades 1-10)

 - Weekly assemblies led by students.

-- Community connections: to facilitate regular interactions with the community through different activities thus instilling in them the value of being a responsible citizen through activities such as World Labour Day, Ramadan Charity, Bake Sale, Breast Cancer awareness, Sponsor a child etc( Community Enrichment Programme).
+- Community connections: to facilitate regular interactions with the community through different activities thus instilling in them the value of being a responsible citizen through projects such as World Labour Day, Ramadan Charity, Bake Sale, Breast Cancer awareness, Sponsor a child etc( Community Enrichment Programme).

 - Music and movement: to provide the children the rhythm to engage in creative dance movements and singing, during music session, special assemblies and special days.